 You don’t have to pay the duty if you are an Australian citizen.

-You are also exempt from the duty if you meet one of the residence requirements set out below and
+You're also exempt from the duty if you meet one of the residence requirements set out below, and:

 Find out more about the different types of visas on the Department of Home Affairs website.

 If you fall into one of the categories of foreign buyers potentially exempt from surcharge purchaser duty, you won’t have to pay the surcharge if you’re ‘ordinarily resident’ in Australia.

 This means you’ve lived in Australia for at least 200 days within 12 months before the purchase date.
 The days you enter and exit Australia count towards the 200 days total.